For Authors|For Editors|For Reviewers

 Disclosure of Conflict of Interest for manuscirpts to the Special Issues follows the Supplements, Theme Issues, and Special Series by the International Committee of Medical Journal Editors (ICMJE) and Conflict of Interest Disclosure and Journal Supplements in MEDLINE by the NLM guidance.

-• In Special Issues sponsored by for-profit organizations, where any product of the sponsor is mentioned in an article, a statement to clarify for this for readers must also be included in the “Conflict of Interests” section of the article.
+• In Special Issues sponsored by for-profit organizations, where any product of the sponsor is mentioned in an article, a statement to clarify this for readers must also be included in the “Conflict of Interest” section of the article.

 • A statement about the author's source of funding for publication is to be included in the article.